ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 ways to improve them.
 Has assisted firms with identifying how to use blockchain technologies as one option in their toolchest.

-Tong Shen - Coordinator Assistant
+沈瞳 Tong Shen - Coordinator Assistant
 =================================

 TODO:(bio)